nichol7s/timelines-site/pages/zeroCOVID.md

 * Lockdown all the way through to were Zero COVID has been achieved
 * Aggressive masks and cloth face coverings policies

-# Other countries have differnt strategies:
+# Other countries have different strategies

-* **Flatten The Curve** - not overwhelm hospitals, but acnowledge at people will die.
+* **Flatten The Curve** - not overwhelm hospitals, but acknowledge at people will die.
 This is most countries.
-* **Herd Immunity before Vaccine availablily** - countries are not admitting to this, Sweden and the UK have been accused of it at times during the pandemic
+* **Herd Immunity before Vaccine availability** - countries are not admitting to this, Sweden and the UK have been accused of it at times during the pandemic

+# Not to be confused with

+* "Covid Zero" - a UK national campaign to do with [reducing infection in hospital](https://www.uhs.nhs.uk/AboutTheTrust/Newsandpublications/COVID-ZERO/COVID-ZERO.aspx)

 # Articles